mfem/web/src/fluids.md

 where $a_j$ are coefficients from the corresponding explicit time integration method.

-Applying a BDF method to the initial equation using the introduced forms yields
+Applying a BDF method with coefficients $b_j$ to the initial equation using the introduced forms yields

 \begin{align}
     \sum_{j=0}^k \frac{b_j}{\Delta t} u^{n+1-j} =